ajbleakley/register/README.md

 ## Getting Started

-Running the application environment is simple:
+Running the application environment locally is simple:

 1. Run `docker compose up -d` to build and serve the application environment.
 2. Visit http://localhost:8000/api/ping in your web browser to verify the application is running.

+> Note - I will add to this getting started guide as I continue building out the application.
+Next step is to expose API endpoint for API client to register a user.

 ## Progress Summary